beancount/docs/docs/beancount_v3.md

 -   unrealized

 <!-- -->

+    Because it's a really common occurrence, the new transfer_lots plugin should be part of the built-in ones.

 -   Projects.
 The beancount/projects directory contains the export script and a project to produce data for a will.
 The will script will be moved outside the core of Beancount, I'm not sure anyone's using that.
 Maybe the new external plugins repo could include that script and other scripts I shared under /experimental.
 The export script should be grouped together with beancount/scripts/sql and other methods to send / share data outside of a ledger; these could remain in the core (I'm using the export script regularly to sync my aggregates and stock exposure to a Google Sheets doc which reflects intraday changes).